 - be sure to attend an OITE postbac orientation session;

 - read the 2015 Postbac Handbook;

 - create an "NIH Trainee/Fellow" account for yourself on the OITE Web site so that you can register for events with a single click of your mouse, make appointments with career counselors, and access the Alumni Database;

-- check out our new online resources that can help you with things like keeping a lab notebook, attending a scientific meeting, writing professional e-mail, and lab math; and
+- check out our new online resources that can help you with things like keeping a lab notebook, attending a scientific meeting, writing professional e-mail, and lab math;

 - come Building 2 to meet OITE staff, and drop by your IC Training Office to meet your Training Director.

 The NIH Academy is a program dedicated to educating trainees about health disparities.
 Health disparities are defined as significant differences between one population and another regarding rate of disease incidence, prevalence, morbidity, and mortality.
 All current NIH postbacs interested in learning about the research being done to eliminate health disparities are eligible to apply to the NIH Academy.
 The NIH Academy engages NIH postbacs in journal clubs, seminars, expert led discussions, and community outreach all centered on health disparities in vulnerable populations.
 As a member of the NIH Academy you will gain an understanding of the various determinants of health and disease in vulnerable populations.
-For email updates please register your interest in the NIH Academy here.

 If you are interested in planning community outreach and social events for postbacs, we can help you link up with the NIH Postbac Committee.
 (NOTE: access to the Postbac Committee Web pages is restricted to NIH postbacs and staff.
 To access the pages, you must first login to the OITE Web site using your "NIH Trainee/Fellow" account.)
 The Postbac Committee includes postbacs from each NIH IC that has an intramural research program.
 The committee sponsors a wide variety of events and services including: